nfasano/nfasano/README.md

 Beyond my own research, I have collaborated on interdisciplinary projects with several responsibilities, including high-level project planning, data collection, analysis and interpretation of results, and mentoring of undergraduate and graduate student researchers.

+Outside the lab, my passion for education led me to enroll in the Teaching Transcript Program offered by Princeton's McGraw Center for Teaching and Learning.
+In this program, I taught for six semesters and participated in several pedagogy workshops where I engaged in discussions to learn and develop strategies that improve student learning.
+The program culminated with me writing an original course syllabus and a teaching philosophy statement, for which I received a teaching certificate from the McGraw Center.

-Moving forward, I am committed to staying at the forefront of data science and technology trends so that I can continue to solve challenging problems and drive meaningful change.
+Moving forward, I am committed to staying at the forefront of data science and technology trends so that I can continue to solve challenging problems and effectively communicate my findings to stakeholders and collaborators.
 ____________________________________________________________________________________________

 ### Jump to section